shitchell/rlo.py/README.md

 `let's reverse \u202Esome text` -> let's reverse ‮some text asdf

-we can force only a certain subsection of the text to be reversed by adding a Pop Directional Formatting (PDF) unicode character `U+202C` after the text we want to be reversed:
+we can reverse only a certain subsection of the text by adding a stopping character `U+202C` that marks where the text should stop displaying
+right-to-left:

 `let's \u202Ereverse\u202C some text` -> let's ‮reverse‬ some text